Halesowen: Landmarks

 In the eastern part of Halesowen is Leasowes Park, which is considered to be one of the first natural landscape gardens in England.
 The 18th-century poet William Shenstone designed the garden, beginning works in 1743 and continuing until his death in 1763, transforming existing farmland he had inherited after his parents' death.
 Today, the parkland is Grade One Listed, as it is of national importance.
 The local theatre and a Wetherspoon's public house are both named after William Shenstone as are at least two roads in the locality.

 The Parish Church of St John the Baptist was founded by Roger de Montgomery and stands on the site of an even earlier Anglo-Saxon church.
 Several extensions have been made including the outer south aisle which was added in 1883 by John Oldrid Scott although there is still much evidence of the original Norman work.
 A Medieval cross stands in the churchyard, having previously stood in Great Cornbow until it was blown down by a gale in 1908.

 Nearby are the ruins of Halesowen Abbey, founded in 1215 by Peter des Roches, Bishop of Winchester.
 The Dissolution of the Monasteries saw the Abbey pass into private hands in 1538.
 The Abbey was the subject of an archaeological evaluation by Birmingham Archaeology and is now owned and managed by English Heritage.

 Most of the town centre was rebuilt in the 1960s to create a modern shopping area that incorporated a new library as well as many supermarkets and shops centred around the Cornbow Centre.
 This was refurbished in the late 1980s to create a covered shopping area.

 In 2007–08, Halesowen underwent a £30 million regeneration of part of its town centre, which has included the construction of a new Asda supermarket located in the Cornbow Centre, together with a new multi-storey car park, a rebuilt bus station and improvements to the road layout.

 Economy

 The principal industry of Halesowen was traditionally nail making, an industry that was performed on a small scale individually in the backyards of a large number of nail makers.
 Halesowen also had, along with most other areas of the Black Country, a large number of above and underground coal mines.
 In more recent years, the arrival of a junction of the motorway network allowed Halesowen to attract a number of large organisations to the town.

-Sandvik's UK headquarters are located here as well as Somers Forge, mFortune, SomersTotalKare and the Mucklow Group.
+Sandvik's UK headquarters are located here as well as Somers Forge, SomersTotalKare, The Mucklow Group. and Mapei UK's headquarters.

 Communicourt are the leading providers of Non-registered Intermediaries to the criminal and family courts and its headquarters are in Halesowen.